Rossman360/journal/readme.md

 I took a bath, talked to Lucy on the phone, made my bed, ate more ramen and wrote in my journal some more.

+. . .

+I eventually started to shake my blues away by watching a Dr. Dog concert.
+Lucy came over around 630 and got ready while chatting with Erica and me watching music videos.
+We drove to Botiwalla, but the line was way out the door, so we went downtown, parked in the garage, walked to Dilbar and ordered some delicious food.
+It took a while to come out, and I wasn't being my most conversational.
+We walked down to the Orange Peel and she offered to buy my ticket.
+I wasn't going to let her at first, but somehow Shopify managed to charge me $50 for my bill through PayPal, which fed into my bank account, so I took her up on the offer and started to feel like a real bad date.

+I bought her a drink and started to enjoy the show while thinking I was a piece of shit, but after she had gone to grab a second drink, she rubbed against me and said something funny, so I relaxed.
+TMOE had an incredible stage presence and a very dynamic way of talking to the crowd, constantly whispering or speaking in a low gravly voice when not screaming.
+His rythmic cadence was fascinating as well, just filling a bit of space between songs.
+When he played the three I knew, it transported me to being with Louise, and I realized more than ever, I need to be back on the road somehow.

+We heard some amazing karaoke coming from the Lazoom Room, and so popped in for a split second, then walked back to the garage.
+We got in a very minor argument about pedestrian right-of-way, and then I even told her the wrong way to drive home.
+We laughed though, listened to some music on my bed and kissed a little until it was time for her to drive to her house to meet her date who had been working at the Orange Peel.
+My blues were cured and I was glad to not be very drunk.
+I don't remember what I did before falling asleep, probably nothing.

+	-X.XV-

+I'd slept solidly through the night with dreams of rehearsing in a grocery store, waking only when the B&B guests left at some ungodly dark hour.
+I looked at my phone, consuming a lot of Palestine/Israel content and then, when I heard Erica coming upstairs to strip the bed, snuck down, made coffee, chatted with her, came back upstairs and wrote in my journal.